Reservoir Computing Approach to Quantum State Measurement: Quantum state Readout of Multiple Qubits

 A thorough discussion of the joint dispersive measurement process is contained in Appendix \ref{app:readout}; in the remainder of this section we summarize the salient results.
 Figure~\ref{fig:filterDyn}(a) depicts the expected readout cavity evolution $\expect{\hat{d}+\hat{d}^\dagger}(t)$ for each initial qubit state $\ket{z}$ in the measurement basis under the dispersive ($\hat{\mathcal{H}}_D$) and JC models ($\hat{\mathcal{H}}_{JC}$).
 In both cases, the cavity evolves to distinct steady-states over a timescale set by $\kappa$.
-The difference between these systems is manifest in the qubit evolution shown in Fig.~\ref{fig:filterDyn}(b).
-Here we plot the expected probability that a qubit will be found in state $\ket{z}$: $|c_z(t)|^2 = |\braket{z}{\psi (t)}|^2$, if it was initially prepared in $\ket{z}$.
-This decay of initial qubit excited state occupation can be seen to be significantly faster for the JC model.
-In the dispersive model the qubit state evolution is due to $J_{12}$ and $\gamma_h$, the corresponding time scale are taken to be slow relative to the system dynamics.
-As $J_{12}/\kappa,\gamma_h/\kappa\to 0$ the measurement process becomes QND since the qubit state is conserved.
+The difference between these models is manifest in the qubit evolution shown in Fig.~\ref{fig:filterDyn}(b).
+Here we plot the expected probability that the system will be measured to be in the multi-qubit state it was prepared in: $|c_z(t)|^2 = |\braket{z}{\psi (t)}|^2$, for $\ket{\psi(0)}=\ket{z}$.
+The decay of initially excited states can be seen to be significantly faster for the JC model.
+In the dispersive model the qubit state evolution is due to $J_{12}$ and $\gamma_h$, {and} the corresponding {timescales} are taken to be slow relative to the system dynamics.
+As $J_{12}/\kappa,\gamma_h/\kappa\to 0$ the measurement process becomes QND since the qubit state is conserved, where in a perfect QND measurement $|c_{z}(t)|^2 =1$.
 In contrast, the JC interaction $\propto g_j$ does not commute with $\hat{\sigma}_{z, j}$, and this fast Hamiltonian evolution causes information about the initial qubit state to be lost more quickly during measurement.

 We consider the situation where the output cavity field $X$-quadrature is continuously monitored via homodyne detection; the QS ($\hat{\mathcal{H}}_{S} = \{\hat{\mathcal{H}}_{D},\hat{\mathcal{H}}_{JC}\}$) then evolves under the stochastic master equation (SME) \cite{Jacobs2006, Gambetta2008}: